Fluxanoia/Projection/readme.txt

     line a b c d e f : draws the line starting at (a, b, c) going in the direction of the vector (d, e, f)

+Using:
+    The NK57 Monospace font under a desktop license

 Required libraries: SDL2, SDL_ttf, math.h